renovate-bot/jrichy1-_-jrichy1/README.md

 - 💬 Ask me about ... **Legal questions & Laws questions**
 - 📫 How to reach me: ... **Open up a disscussions on a public Repo**
 - 😄 Pronouns: ... **HE/HIM**
-- ⚡ Fun fact: ...  **The United States Core "Infra" is at constant break and when the core does break may god rest your souls**
+- ⚡ Fun fact: ...
+Cleaniness is next to godiness
 -->
 https://app.chargeflow.io/auth/sign-up?referralCode=ztusfsh